mergik/alx-system_engineering-devops/command_line_for_the_win/README.md

 | `2-next_9_tasks.png` | Challenge task 19 to 27 screenshot |

 ### SFTP

-These are the steps taken to use SFTP tool with ALX Sandbox.
+- These are the steps taken to use SFTP tool with ALX Sandbox:-

 1. Open terminal on local machine.
 2. Click `sftp` button on intranet.
 	- This will copy the sftp command and the hostname.